 Habitat for Humanity’s National Women Build Week is a weeklong event created by its Women Build program that invites women to devote at least one day to help families build strength, stability and independence through housing.
 The week is meant to spotlight the homeownership challenges faced by women.

-This year, more than 17,000 women from across the country are expected to volunteer at Habitat for Humanity construction sites during National Women Build Week and help create a world where everyone has a decent place to live.
+This year, more than 17,000 women from across the country volunteered at Habitat for Humanity construction sites during National Women Build Week and help create a world where everyone has a decent place to live.

 Valuable support from Lowe’s